Our Dig Into

 Stretching is something we all think about doing before going for a run or walk, but maybe not when you are going out to pull weeds.
 But stretching is a great way to ensure that you don't injure yourself with the repetitive motions common in gardening.
 If you need some ideas for stretches we have a collection of free video stretches available that are specifically targeted to reducing pain, but they are also wonderful for preventing injuries.

-Stretch before and after gardening to increase blood flow to your muscles.
+Stretch before and after gardening to increase blood flow to your muscles and prevents back pain.
 And be sure to take regular breaks throughout your gardening session.
 Muscles are less prone to injury when you have good blood flow from stretching.

 3. Get the Right Tools